Vascular Cognitive Impairment

 - CAA = strictly lobar microbleeds (cortical/subcortical).
 Deep microbleeds = hypertensive SVD, NOT CAA.
 This location distinction is a classic board differentiator

-- CAA + AD overlap: ~80% of AD patients have CAA; vascular amyloid deposition contributes to cognitive decline independently of parenchymal plaques
+- CAA + AD overlap: CAA of some degree is found in the majority (70–90%) of AD brains at autopsy, with moderate-to-severe CAA in roughly 25–45%; vascular amyloid deposition contributes to cognitive decline independently of parenchymal plaques

 - Convexity SAH in elderly = think CAA (not aneurysmal — those present in basal cisterns)